Geography Curriculum Intent

-Geography aims to draw together a wider geographical understanding and connectivity of the world today for our students.
-The geography curriculum following the NC aims to improve knowledge of place and concepts and allows for students to apply their learning to similar locations.
-Human, physical and environmental processes are learnt in a specifically designed sequence and scheme of learning, inline with the latest OFSTED research review (June 2021).
+Geography – aims to draw together a wider geographical understanding and connectivity of the world today for our students.
+The geography curriculum follows the NC aims to improve knowledge of place and concepts and allows for students to apply their learning to similar locations.
+Human, physical and environmental processes are learnt in a specifically designed sequence and scheme of learning, in line with the latest OFSTED research review (June 2021).
 Students are given the opportunity to build upon their skills in Geography using a range of mathematical and statistical techniques.
 Additionally the curriculum aims to promote the social, moral, spiritual and cultural development of every student and to develop British values of democracy and the rule of law.

 KS3: Y7-Y9 – to read maps confidently and improve sense of place and location.
 To understand how geographical phenomena has shaped the world and to complete case studies and then apply knowledge to other places interleaving and interweaving knowledge learnt.